 Read more about Uniting CPE at the

 ‘Out of the Whirlwind: CPE and Climate Change’ is the name of an article written by Dr Jan Morgan and Rev Andy Calder, about the 2013 ecoministry program run under the auspices of this Centre.
 Probably the first such program conducted internationally, the article has been accepted for publication in the

 Journal of Pastoral Care and Counselling, Winter/Spring 2016.

 The Uniting Church has had a long-term association with the TAC-funded organisation Road Trauma Support Services Victoria (RTSSV), which provides free counselling services for all people affected by road trauma.
-Since 2001, an annual inter-faith Time for Remembering ceremony has been organised for a range of people: including those bereaved, injured, carers, emergency services personnel, witnesses.
+In 2001 the Uniting Church initiated an annual inter-faith Time for Remembering ceremony has been organised for a range of people: including those bereaved, injured, carers, emergency services personnel, witnesses.
 The event is held on the third Sunday of November, coinciding with many other similar events globally, in recognition of World Remembrance Day for Victims of Road Crashes.
-This year's ceremony was held on Sunday 20 November in Queen's Hall, Parliament House.
-This year's theme focussed on creation of a felted garden mural which was constructed by RTSSV's Art Therapy Group.
-See attached invitation to the right and a flyer called The heart-felt flower garden
+The 2017 ceremony will be held on Sunday 19 November in Queen's Hall, Parliament House.
+This year's theme will be focussed on ‘the river of life’ with beautiful felted creations constructed by RTSSV's Art Therapy Group.
+See attached invitation to the right.

 Arising from this association, many people have wondered why there is no permanent memorial in Victoria for the approximately 40,000 people killed since 1951 when official record-keeping commenced – multiply that figure by up to 20 for people injured, and it's easy to see that hardly anyone in Victoria is untouched by road trauma.
 To that end, TAC provided funds to the Uniting Church for a project to develop a memorial.
 Andy Calder is the Project Manager, and attached to the right is the Design Brief.
 Negotiations are ongoing with government to realise this vision.